Local Music Shows

 - Local singer-songwriter Emily Higgins hosts this weekly hour of, as she likes to say in the program's intro, "eclectic musical selections from singer-songwriters, and musicians of various folk and folk-pop genres."

 - Host Meghan McKinney picks a hardcore genre each week, exploring old to modern music through punk, garage rock, grunge - anything with an aggressive sound.

 - Host Joe Livingston brings you along for a ride, with the dial turned to those great rock tunes that don't fit into one genre.
 Buckle up, 'cause it's no diverging diamond - it's the Roundabout.

 - Randy Stewart hosts three hours of concert music--orchestral, chamber, solo, choral, vocal, you name it.
 The emphasis is on new and recent releases, but Randy frequently digs up gems from the KSMU CD library--sometimes even vinyl!

-- Hosted by Mike Smith since 1982, and co-hosted by Harry Moore since 2002, Seldom Heard Music features new releases and historic recordings of Bluegrass and acoustic music, old timey tunes, and the latest information on Bluegrass events and performances in the KSMU listening area.
+- Hosted by Mike Smith since 1982, Seldom Heard Music features new releases and historic recordings of Bluegrass and acoustic music, old timey tunes, and the latest information on Bluegrass events and performances in the KSMU listening area.

 - Hear songs from local musicians as they perform live from the KSMU studios.
 This hour-long event, held at noon one Friday out of each month, mixes conversation with performance.
 We'll learn more about these musicians and their love for music, as well as the music itself.